 that any changes to the tank circuit's resonant frequency won't de-tune

 the drive pulse-rate.
-It will just continue oscillating at the changed
+It will just continue oscillating at the changing

-low Earth Resonances even though the TC frequency is tens or hundreds of
+Earth's very low resonances even though the TC output frequency is tens or

 times higher.
 (But note that this "Earth-res phase-lock" effect would

 only occur above a certain threshold of operating kilowatts.
 Those

 returning waves in the sky-fields which are trapped in the Schumann